chinudev/py_practice/langchain/README.md

 Samples from https://learn.deeplearning.ai/courses/langchain-chat-with-your-data
 -- Using Jupyter notebook for these sets

 load_docuemnt.ipynb     -- Load pdf and website.
+Different ways to split into chunks.